-Recognition is a key motivator for any sort of human behavior, especially in the workplace.
-As employees, we might expect that our hard work will be rewarded—possibly in the form of promotions, bonuses, increased responsibilities, or other tangible rewards.
+Recognition is a key motivator for any human behavior, but especially in the workplace.
+Employees expect that hard work will be rewarded—possibly in the form of promotions or other tangible rewards.

 What is employee recognition?

-Employee recognition is the practice of recognizing employees for their good work and living the organizational values.
-This can take multiple forms, and have different purposes given different circumstances.
+Employee recognition is the practice of recognizing employees for their good work and living out company values.
+This can take multiple forms and have different purposes given different circumstances.

 Recognition and rewards are often confused, but there is a difference.
 Employee rewards are monetary tokens that are awarded to employees for their hard work, and maybe a direct result of their efforts.